openownership/data-standard/docs/schema/concepts.rst

 - **Person statements** describe the natural persons who stand in relationships of ultimate beneficial ownership or control
 - **Beneficial ownership or control statements** describe the interest(s) held by one entity in another, or a person in an entity.
 They are connected to those entities and persons using ``statementIdentifier`` references.

-All statements have ``source`` and ``annotation`` fields which can provide an audit trail describing where information was obtained from, when, and any verification of the information that has taken place.
+All statements have ``source`` and ``annotation`` properties which can provide an audit trail describing where information was obtained from, when, and any verification of the information that has taken place.
+See :ref:`Sources and annotations <provenance>` for guidance.

 ``personStatements`` and ``entityStatements`` both contain a set of fields that can be used to disclose the real-world identity of the entity or individual.
 These include: